BrockDSL/Feature-Layers-in-ArcGIS-Online/README.md

 1. To start an 'edit session', click ![image](https://user-images.githubusercontent.com/45638590/175983304-2c2f8510-16a9-4f94-a5dc-bd5fe3e85782.png) from the lower right menu.
 2. Zoom to the area of interest.
-3. Click **New feature** button then click the location on the map.
-NOTE: You can update the geometry any tie during an edit session.
+3. Click **New feature** button then click the location on the map. **NOTE: You can update the geometry any time during an edit session**.
+You will be prompted to fill in the various fields of information (label, description, etc.).
+4. Click **Create**.
+5. Repeat for additional features.

+##Adding Images##

+1.

 ----